mikefarah/yq/pkg/yqlib/doc/operators/subtract.md

 # Subtract

-You can use subtract to subtract numbers, as well as removing elements from an array.
+You can use subtract to subtract numbers as well as remove elements from an array.

 ## Array subtraction
 Running